ch-stark/argocdpoliciesblog/blog.md

 See some of the Policies being synced onto the Hub-Cluster using ArgoCD-Applications in the `Governance-View`.
 ![Governance-View](images/policies_from_argo.png)

+## Fixing the issues that ArgoCD gets out of sync

+As a nice example it turned out that as the `RHACM-Policy-Controller` is copying policies into the namespace presenting a Managed-Cluster on the Hub and creating Configuration-Policies which will be applied on the Managed-Clusters.
+ArgoCD-Applications therefore become out-of-sync.
+This can be fixed by setting the resource tracking method to [annotation](https://argocd-operator.readthedocs.io/en/latest/reference/argocd/#resource-tracking-method) For sure it makes sense to set this consistently.

+### Summary

 This short overview had the purpose to explain why it is a good idea to use policies together with GitOpsOperator/ArgoCD.
 Both approaches can benefit from each other.
 Certainly it needs to be highlighted that the focus of RHACM-Policies is to support customers becoming `compliant` from a technical point of view.
 You get all the benefits highlighted above out of the box.